The Urheimat of the Nostratic Languages

 For the same reason, some Caucasian scholars are also critical of the inclusion of the Kartvelian languages into the Nostratic macrofamily, considering, for example, such words as Georg. ანკესი (anķesi) "fish hook", დრო (dro) "time", მკერდი (mķerdi) "breast", ნახვრეტი (naxvreti "hole", ფართო (parto) "wide", ფრთა (prta) "wing", "feather", Mingr. ლეტა (leţa) "clay" etc. simply by ancient borrowings from Proto-Indo-European.
 In other cases, borrowing from the Ossetian is assumed: Mingr. ნოსა (nosa), Laz. ნისა (nisa) "daughter-in-law, sister-in-law" (Osset. nostæ, PIE. *snusós), what is unlikely due to geographic and doubtful for phonetic reasons.
 Kartvelian-Finno-Ugric matches, such as.
 Georg. ფიჭვი pičvi "сосна" – Mok. piche "the same", Fin. pihka "soft resin"; Georg. ვერძი verdzi "ram" – Mok. veroz "lamb" and others are not considered as a Nostratic inheritance due to skepticism towards the Nostratic theory itself (KLIMOV G.A., KHALILOV M.Sh.
 1994, 15 and further).

-After processing all the materials of Illich-Svitych and Andreev, it turned out that out of 433 of the total number of language units (features), 34 are common (we will return to them), and the rest corresponded to 255 units from the Ural, also 255 units from the Altai, 253 units from the Indo-European, 240 – from the Semitic-Hamitic, 189 from the Dravidian and 139 from the Kartvelian.
-Then the number of mutual features in pairs of languages was calculated, but the different weighting of morphemes and lexical units was not taken into account, although these are completely different categories.
-However, a quantitative assessment of this weight would still be subjective, so let's hope that morphemes are more or less evenly disseminated among languages.
-The calculations gave the results presented in Table 1.
+After processing all the materials of Ilyich-Svitych, supplemented by an insignificant amount of Andreev’s materials [ANDREYEV N.D.
+1986], it turned out that out of 433 of the total number of language units (features), 34 are common, and the rest corresponded to 255 units from the Ural, also 255 units from the Altai, 253 units from the Indo-European, 240 – from the Semitic-Hamitic, 189 from the Dravidian and 139 from the Kartvelian.
+Then the number of mutual features in pairs of languages was calculated and the calculations gave the results presented in Table 1.

 Table 1.
 Quantity of mutual features between language families.